kyuupichan/electrumx/README.rst

 - Python 3.6, which has several performance improvements relevant to ElectrumX
 - UTXO root logic and implementation
-- improve DB abstraction so LMDB is not penalized
-- investigate effects of cache defaults and DB configuration defaults on sync time and simplify / optimize the default config accordingly
 - potentially move some functionality to C or C++